 Archive for the ‘FreeBSD’ Category

 Five years ago when I started dabbling with gpg, I nominally knew what I was doing, and just faked my way through it all.
-Now, I think I know what I am doing with gpg, it is time for an update.
-I have set 0xD069F2A0 to expire early in June, and I will work through the logistics of revocation later.

 I am pleased to introduce Rene Ladan, (rene) to the ports tree!
 He has been a long time ports contributor, and a Dutch Documentation committer.
 He made the classic mistake of sending in too many PRs, so I decided to punish him.

 Last month (yes I know I am late), Gabor Pali asked me to co-mentor Giuseppe Pilichi (jacula@), to join the FreeBSD Haskell Effort, aka the Haskell World Domination team.
 As I had the pleasure to mentor pgj@ into the ports world, it seemed fitting to assist with jacula!